 - 1. Start birds with pans on the floor.
 Empty the Control Unit pan several times a day so the feeder will run.
 The sound of the feeder will alert the birds and they will use the pans more quickly. - 2.
-Model C only: Set the Feed Level Tube at the fifth hole from the bottom, for both crumbles and pelleted feeds. - 3.
+Model H2 Feeder: Set the Feed Windows in open or brood position to begin feeder operation - 3.
 Adjust the feeder height weekly.
 At 3 weeks, the feeder should be high enough so that birds will not stand with one foot on pan lip but still will be able to reach feed. - 4.
 At three weeks, begin the Meal-Time Feeding Program.
-The following is an example of a Meal-Time program. - Birds should be fed 4 meals per day at 7 A.M./ at 1 P.M./ at 7 P.M. / and at 1 A.M. - Try to be present during the feedings.
+The following is an example of a Meal-Time program. - Birds should be fed 4 meals per day at 7 A.M./ at 1 P.M./ at 7 P.M. / and at 1 A.M.
+Try to be present during the feedings.
 Use the "Running Time" chart on this page as a guide for determining length of running cycles. - 5.
 After the Chore-Time Programmed Meal-Time Feeding is begun, determine whether running times need to be adjusted.
 Remember: ONLY LENGTHEN OR SHORTEN RUNNING TIMES.
 DO NOT DEVIATE FROM 4 FEEDINGS PER DAY. - The biggest cause of operator concern is usually when birds are without feed.
 If you are managing this concept for best results, the birds will be without feed.
 This maybe for as long as 2 hours depending on energy content of the feed - 6.
 Adjust running time weekly.
 The adjustment should be made on the same day each week.
 It may be convenient to adjust the feeder height at the same time. - 7.
 At the end of the grow-out cycle, allow the birds to clean up feed in the pans.
 This will further reduce feed waste and reflect in good final results.